Transparency in Centralised Allocation: Theory and Experiment

-Keywords: Mechanism design, information, transparency, dynamic mechanisms, cutoffs, experiment
+Keywords: Mechanism design, information, designer incentive-compatibility, dynamic mechanisms, cutoffs, school admissions experiment

 JEL Classification: C78, C73, D78, D82